TD-Orch: Efficient Task-Data Orchestration for Distributed Systems with Application to Graph Processing: Case Study II: Graph Processing Systems

-We implement a distributed graph processing system called \textbf{\ourgraph} on top of our \ourname framework to demonstrate the effectiveness of \ourname.
-Following the common practice in prior vertex-centric works~\cite{zhu2016gemini,wu2021seastar,wang2023scaleg,zhu2022vctune}, \ourgraph maintains two primary storage structures: one for vertices, which hold their intermediate values and are pinned to specific machines based on a predefined schema during graph ingestion; and another for edges and their weights, which can be dynamically orchestrated by the system.
+As a more extensive case study, we implement a distributed graph processing system named \textbf{\ourgraph} on top of our \ourname framework to show the effectiveness of \ourname.
+Following common practices in prior vertex-centric works~\cite{zhu2016gemini,wu2021seastar,wang2023scaleg,zhu2022vctune}, \ourgraph maintains two primary storage structures: one for vertices, which hold their intermediate values and are pinned to specific machines based on a predefined mapping during graph ingestion; and another for edges and weights, which is dynamically orchestrated by the system.

-\myparagraph{Graph Preliminaries} We denote a graph by $G=(V,E)$ where $V$ is the vertex set and $E$ is the edge set. $n=|V|$ and $m=|E|$ are respectively the number of vertices and edges.